Candiie/HTML-Email/README.md

 > 12. Click another unselected line in the console to close the editor.
 ![s12](img/embed/s12.png)

 > 13. Wahlah! the customised EDM should now appear on your "New Message" Window.
+Trying sending it to yourself or another email you can access to view the results.
 ![s13](img/embed/s13.png)

 *Notes from author* - This marks the end of the guide!
 Hope you've found it useful!
 Feel free to suggest changes and edits.